-The measurement of services and product delivery elements of IP Australia's business model are is primarily derived from IP Australia's IT systems and reported back to the Business Groups for validation and appropriate follow on actions. the responsibility of each Business Group.
+The measurement of services and product delivery elements of IP Australia's business model are primarily derived from IP Australia's IT systems and reported back to the Business Groups for validation and appropriate follow on actions.

-Suggestions and feedback received from our external customers is recorded by staff in IP Australia's Customer Feedback Database.
+Suggestions and feedback received from our external customers are is recorded by staff in IP Australia's Customer Feedback Database.
 The Executive analyse trends in complaints about aspects of IP Australia's business, including search and examination.

-(iii) IP Australia has a number of processes in place for the control and correction of non-conforming products.
-The QRS and Improvement Log have defined processes and procedures for handling non-conformances and each Business Group is expected to correct any non-conformance in accordance with the relevant procedures for that Group.
+(iii) IP Australia has a number of processes in place for the control and correction of nonconforming products.
+The QRS and Improvement Log have defined processes and procedures for handling non-conformances and each Business Group is expected to correct any nonconformance in accordance with the relevant procedures for that Group.